-- xix.
-Waste disposal All materials contaminated with reproductive hazards shall be disposed of as a hazardous waste.
-Wherever possible, attempt to design research in a manner that reduces the quantity of waste generated. - I. Water Sensitive Chemicals - i.
-Securing of gas cylinders - Not applicable - ii.
+- i.
+Securing of gas cylinders Not applicable - ii.
 Decontamination procedures - (1) Personnel: Wash hands and arms with soap and water immediately after handling water sensitive chemicals. - (2) Area: Carefully clean work area after use. - iii.
 Designated area - Not applicable - iv.
 Emergency procedure - Emergency procedures which address response actions to fires, explosions, spills, injury to staff, or the development of sign and symptom of overexposure must be developed.
-The procedures shall address as a minimum the following: - Who to contact: (University police, and Office of Environmental Health and Safety, Chemical Hygiene Officer of the facility) - (2) The location of all safety equipment (showers, eye wash, fire extinguishers, etc.) - (3) The method used to alert personnel in nearby areas of potential hazards. - (4) The location and quantity of all water sensitive chemicals in the facility. - (5) Special first aid treatment required by the type of water sensitive chemicals handled in the facility - v.
+The procedures shall address as a minimum the following: - (1) Who to contact: (University police, and Office of Environmental Health and Safety, Chemical Hygiene Officer of the facility) - (2) The location of all safety equipment (showers, eye wash, fire extinguishers, etc.) - (3) The method used to alert personnel in nearby areas of potential hazards. - (4) The location and quantity of all water sensitive chemicals in the facility. - (5) Special first aid treatment required by the type of water sensitive chemicals handled in the facility - v.
 Eye protection